paldhous/NICAR/2017/md_raw/r-to-javascript.md

 ```
 Here the iframe is given a constant height of 500px and a width of 100%, allowing for responsive design.

-The **quantmod** package returns R objects called extensible time series or xts.
-Their contents can be viewed just like data frames in R Studio, but must be added to a Highcharts or Highstocks chart using the function `hc_add_series_xts()`

 ### Leaflet

 We are going to recreate a version of [this map](http://paldhous.github.io/earthquakes/), which I originally coded using Leaflet from scratch.